baterja/RapidSettings/README.md

 var converterChooser = new SettingsConverterChooser(new[] { new StringToFrameworkTypesConverter() });
 var providersByNames = new Dictionary<string, IRawSettingsProvider> {
-    { SomeSettings.FromEnvironmentProviderName, new FromEnvironmentProvider() },
+    { SomeSettings.FromEnvironmentProviderName, new FromEnvironmentProvider() }
-    { SomeSettings.FromAppSettingsProviderName, new FromAppSettingsProvider() }
 };
-var settingsFiller = new SettingsFiller(converterChooser, providersByNames);
+var settingsFiller = new SettingsFiller(converterChooser, providersByNames, new FromAppSettingsProvider());

 var settings = settingsFiller.CreateWithSettings<SomeSettings>();
 ```